Gibigbig/Embed-stream-in-discord/README.md

 # Embed stream in discord

 Simple Chrome plugin to embed any stream directly into the web version of discord.
+The video is fully draggable, just click and hold, then drag to anywhere on the screen.

 # Chrome Store